Bloc/workshop-curriculum/courses/ruby-primer/01-level-getting-started/03-method-arguments/body.md

 After this exercise you should be able to:

-- Define what an argument is.
+- Define a method argument.
 - Understand how to use an argument in a method.

 ### Example